4lrick/winget-web/README.md

 API integration
 ---------------

 The included server exposes endpoints you can use in your own tools or a customized frontend.
-The demo UI ships without API configuration and relies on the generated local index dataset.
+Build the index via the server first so the API can serve real packages.

 winget import schema
 --------------------